Website Navigation, Structure & Links

 The Counselling Considers

-Accountable to the counselling codes of practice & ethics, as a fully qualified counsellor and psychotherapist I hold registration with the central UK counselling and psychotherapy professional and regulatory bodies, namely:
+Counsellor Accreditation As a fully qualified counsellor and psychotherapist I adhere to the counselling codes of practice and ethics and hold registration with the main UK counselling and psychotherapy professional and regulatory bodies, namely:

 - United Kingdom Council for Psychotherapy (UKCP) - a central London based national body of psychologists & psychotherapists in London & UK - I am an Accredited UKCP Psychotherapist

 - British Association for Counselling and Psychotherapy (BACP) - a national body of psychologists, psychotherapists, counsellors in London & throughout the UK - I am a Member & Accredited BACP Counsellor